Configuring sk-burglary 3.6.0

 ui = { name = "ps-ui", enabled = false }, -- https://github.com/Project-Sloth/ps-ui

-phone = { name = "lb-phone", enabled = false }, -- Change enabled to true if you're using lb-phone (3.1.6).
+phone = { name = "lb-phone", enabled = false, fix = false }, -- Change enabled to true if you're using lb-phone (3.1.6).
+Set fix to true if job accepting fails.

 yseries = { name = "yseries", enabled = false }, -- Change enabled to true if you're using yseries phone.